lemlac/mulem/docs/reference.md

 ## Lexical Conventions

 - **Indentation**: Significant whitespace (4 spaces recommended).
 - **Statements**: Each statement is divided by new lines.
-Semi-colons (;) can also be used, but there must be another statement after it&mdash;i.e. no trailing semi-colons.
-Keyword `end` has a special meaning to end a block.
+Semi-colons (;) can also be used.
+Keyword `end` has a special meaning to end a block, but only when the block is inlined.
 - **Comments**: Double dash (`--`) to end-of-line.
 Block comments start with `(--` and end with `--)`.
 - **String literals**: `"..."` with interpolation with `{expr}` inside.
 To write a literal curly brace (`{`), escape it with a backslash `\{`.